-2 Registered shares of the company with a par value of CHF 0.10 each, 3-year blocking period, valued at fair market value at grant date of CHF 361.75 (PY CHF 349.15).
+2 Registered shares of the company with a par value of CHF 0.10 each, 3-year blocking period, valued at fair market value at grant date of CHF 435.95 (PY CHF 361.75).

-3 Call options on registered shares of the company with a par value of CHF 0.10 each, issued within the scope of the Management Share Option Programme (MSOP); 1 option entitles to purchase 1 registered share at an exercise price of CHF 361.75 (previous year CHF 349.15); definitive acquisition of the option ("vesting") dependent on various conditions, 3-5-year blocking period (3 tranches at 33%); previous year 2-4 year blocking period (3 tranches at 33%).
-Market value of CHF 31.42 (previous year CHF 33.48)

-determined using the binomial method.
+Call options on registered shares of the company with a par value of CHF 0.10 each, issued within the scope of the Management Share Option Programme (MSOP); 1 option entitles to purchase 1 registered share at an exercise price of CHF 435.95 (previous year CHF 361.75); definitive acquisition of the option ("vesting") dependent on various conditions, 3-5-year blocking period (3 tranches at 33%).
+Market value of CHF 39.87 (previous year CHF 31.42) determined using the binomial method.

-A Call options on registered shares of the company with a par value of CHF 0.10 each, issued within the scope of the Management Share Participation Programme (MSPP); 1 option entitles to purchase 1 registered share at an exercise price of CHF 361.75 (previous year CHF 349.15); definitive acquisition of the option ("vesting") dependent on various conditions, 1-4-year blocking period (4 tranches at 25%), market value of CHF 26.81 (previous year CHF 34.06) determined using the binomial method.
+4 Call options on registered shares of the company with a par value of CHF 0.10 each, issued within the scope of the Management Share Participation Programme (MSPP); 1 option entitles to purchase 1 registered share at an exercise price of CHF 435.95 (previous year CHF 361.75); definitive acquisition of the option ("vesting") dependent on various conditions, 1-4-year blocking period (4 tranches at 25%), market value of CHF 34.72 (previous year CHF 26.81) determined using the binomial method.